ajosedev/knowledge/IA.md

 ---

 - Review current topic pages, e.g. engineering, concepts, etc.
-- Flesh out current topic pages
+- Flesh out current topic
+- Consider removing zettel prefix
+	- Would be better for creating pages link-first
+	- What does it add?
+- Review if using `[[tags]]` is better than `#tags`
+	- Might help if you have good topic pages?